Rhys Taylor's home page

 In brief...

+The mismatch allowed between the two polarisations is rather liberal.
 The reason for this is that the most interesting sources tend to be the faintest ones, and I prioritise completeness over reliability.
 Since real sources have finite width, when they're close to the noise level it pays to be a little bit generous with the matching criteria, otherwise faint sources could easily missed in the less sensitive individual polarisations.
 GLADoS also measures the approximate velocity width of the source, which is another criteria it takes into account for designating something a candidate, but this really is a very crude estimate indeed.

 After this core part of the process GLADoS does a few more things.
 It uses the STILTS algorithms to combine candidate detections in close proximity to each other, reducing them down to a single peak S/N position in each clump.
 It also extracts sky and PV maps from the HI data cube as well as a full map of the pixels initially classed as detections before this merging process.
 All of this is returned to the user in the graphical interface shown below.
 So the user goes through only the spectra of the merged candidates (the brightest bits of each clump), but they still get to see the initial detection candidates as well.
 This helps show when the merging might have been over-zealous and combined clumps which are actually likely separate objects.